Best Travel Phone Chargers Android Central 2020

 - Permanent fuse: Glamfields Travel Adapter

-Gallium nitride is a breakthrough technology that allows for high output charging in significantly smaller chargers compared to silicon.
-The Power Port Atom is roughly the size of a regular phone charging brick but outputs up to 30W with USB Power Delivery.
+The Power Port Atom 1 is roughly the size of a regular phone charging brick but outputs up to 30W with USB Power Delivery, taking full advantage of GaN tech.
 The plug doesn't fold, but it's small enough to still be easily packable.

 Multi-device chargers are perfect for travel